 Use proactive driver coaching to teach empathy

-A proactive driver coaching session provides a great opportunity to build relationships with your team.
+A proactive driver coaching session offers a great opportunity to build relationships with your team.
 Establishing trust begins with empathy and a willingness to listen.
 When a driver has to be coached on an unsafe event, he or she likely will be on the defensive.
 An effective coach can put team members at ease by looking for opportunities to connect.
-Asking questions, taking the time to listen, and establishing shared experiences can foster the relationship.
+Asking questions and establishing shared experiences can foster the relationship.

 In finding common ground and looking for ways to connect on the driver’s level, coaches can show that they’re invested.
 Using a constructive approach, free of blame, can lead to better outcomes and inspire team members to change their behavior.

-Learn more about the new AI Dashcam and how it can help your team get proactive on safety.
+Learn more about the Motive AI Dashcam and how it can help your team get proactive on safety.